|Pilot 1st Lt. William J. Sarsfield, Jr., O-791243 (MIA / KIA, BR) PA

-Holguin reconciled with W. O. Matsumoto, his former prison guard hoping he might reveal more details about the execution and burial of American prisoners at Rabaul.
+Also, Holguin located and reconciled with W. O. Matsumoto, his former Kempei-Tai (military police) prison guard in hopes he might reveal more details about the execution and burial of American prisoners of war at Rabaul.

-After their identification in 1984, five of the crew were permanently buried during 1985.
+After the crew identifications in 1984, five were permanently buried in the hometowns during 1985.

 Holguin died on March 22, 1994.
 He is buried at Fairhaven Memorial Park, Santa Ana CA at lawn grave AH.

 Crew member Christopherson remains Missing In Action (MIA).